rchain/rchain/docs/features.md

 * `validatorC` tip points to block (genesis) where it has no parent and Bonds holds `validatorA` and `validatorB`

 ## Wallets
-### As a user, I want to be able to create a wallet so that I can store REV in it
+### As a user, I want to be able to configure a wallet so that I can store REV in it
 ##### test: not available
 ##### steps: TBD
 ### As a user, I want to be able to add REV to my wallet so that I have available REV to pay for goods/services